doc-tryphon/LLM-Experiments/Shadow_Veil_Log.md

 This was co-authored by myself and Grok 3.0 beta.
 I wanted to test Grok's capacity for creative writing, so I used a prompt that leaned on the writing style prevalent in Eric Nylund's early Halo books.
 I prompted Grok to respond to me as the AI character, and I provided the dialogue for the Colonel character.
-Grok authored the in-lore formatting of the dialogue.
+Grok authored the in-lore formatting of the dialogue, and edited my initial writings to further fit the narrative.

  ```
 //:CONNECTING…://